Disney Cruise Advice: Tips & Tricks Onboard the Ship

 The Rainforest is a lovely, relaxing co-ed spa area on each ship.

-When you want to use the Rainforest, just tell the front desk staff at the spa and they’ll give you a robe.
+When you want to use the Rainforest, just tell the front desk staff at the spa and they’ll give you a wristband that opens the door to the Rainforest area.
 They will hold your room key while you are in the Rainforest.
-You then proceed to the locker room, where you can choose a locker that contains a clean pair of spa sandals.
-A swimsuit must be worn since both genders share the Rainforest.
+You then proceed to the locker room, where you can choose a locker and get a robe and sandals, if desired.
+A swimsuit must be worn since the Rainforest is mixed-gender.

 Towels and drinking water are provided.